Alvyre/QuickShare/README.md

 **Concept:**

-*Find a way to share quickly and simply an information between users in a given area, in real time.*
+*Research project to improve communication between people and sharing information quickly in a given area.
+Using a Node.JS API and a Vue.js Front.*

 **Installation:**